-The adopted Public Access and Management Plan includes parking areas on the West FRP at the southern terminus of the Bluff Trail (Windsor Boulevard South), northern terminus of the Marine Terrace Trail (Windsor Boulevard North), and the northern terminus of the Ridge Trail (off Huntington Drive).
+The adopted Public Access and Management Plan includes parking areas onadjacent to the West FRP at the southern terminus of the Bluff Trail (Windsor Boulevard South), and the northern terminus of the Marine Terrace Trail (Windsor Boulevard North).
+Onsite ADA parking is located at the northern terminus of the Marine Terrace Trail (Windsor Boulevard North)., The Public Access and Management Plan called for one onsite ADA parking space at the Huntington Lot; however, since two ADA parking spaces were constructed in 2006 as part of the Marine Terrace Trail, CCSD staff recommends that parking at the Huntington Lot not be developed.
+All other parking areas are currently limited to street parking and road turn-outs. and the northern terminus of the Ridge Trail (off Huntington Drive).
 Site planning for parking on the FRP is limited due to sensitive biological, hydrological, and cultural resources.